 Our struggles and triumphs are universal.

 Many of the practitioners who attended have been working within the scale up movement for more than 10 years.
 Sherry Coutu, chair of the Scale Up Institute and Founders4Schools based in the United Kingdom.
-She attended the Driving Economic Growth program at Babson in 2014.
+She attended the Driving Economic Growth for Scale Up Ecosystems program at Babson in 2014.
 She has advised governments all over the world, and she sees immense value in bringing all of these minds together.

 “I would love to host any of these Scale Up programs in the U.K.,” said Coutu.
 “I want to make this movement even more global.”